dominik-th/matomo-plugin-LoginOIDC/docs/faq.md

 Otherwise you can delete data from `matomo_loginoidc_provider` in your sql database.

 If you change the OAuth provider and there could be user id collisions, you should make sure to unlink all users beforehand.

+**Can I embed the Login button on another website?**

+You have to uncheck the `Disable direct login url` option in the settings.
+Afterwards you can link to `http(s)://<YOUR_MATOMO_URL>/index.php?module=LoginOIDC&action=signin&provider=oidc` and Matomo will redirect the client accordingly.

 **Can I setup more than one provider?**